This challenge “how to stop an addiction” has numerous sides since one’s success depends on the following factors:

 – support from family, relatives or people living in the same household

 – the physical state of the brain, especially its oxygen and CO2 levels that can either favor or prevent expression of addictive thoughts and behaviors.

 It is impossible to predict the importance and contribution of each of these factors on final outcomes.
 Many people may suggest that an emotional state, will-power and attitude of the person are also important.
 There are also some other influential parameters.
 In this article, we are going to focus on one’s ability to get as much as possible from each of the 5 above-mentioned factors.

 1. There are many methods and techniques that deal with emotional traumas.
-In my view, the most powerful fast method, among methods with 101 practitioner work, is the New Decision Therapy that is based on forgiveness and uses clearing three layers of denial to ensure success.
+In my view, the most powerful fast method, among methods with 101 practitioner work, is the New Decision Therapy that is based on forgiveness and uses clearing three layers of denial in order to ensure success.
 For more info about this therapy and how emotional traumas change our breathing patterns, see this page: Emotional trauma.

 2. For support from the community, a person needs to find out if there are specific groups or counselors who work with the same or similar addictions and join or consult them.

 3. Support from family, relatives or people living in the same household is often difficult to control, but remaining in the environment that causes too much stress or promotes addictive behavior may not be a smart step.

 4. Getting an interesting job and hobbies will surely provide a person with better substitutes for his or her addictive habits.

 5. Finally, the last factor will be analyzed in more detail below since this factor relates to stress and anxiety.
 It also explains an explosion of addictive behaviors that took place some decades ago.
 An addiction to numerous substances and abnormal behaviors is nearly always based, on a physiological level, on a low body and brain oxygenation.
 The appearance of numerous addictions during the previous century has roots in increased breathing rates of ordinary people.